castlenthesky/sql/README.md

 FLOOR(([data_field] + (@bucket_size - 1)) / @bucket_size) * @bucket_size [Bucketized Field]
 ```

 The above code will bucketize the given field and group results into bins of 10.
 Easy-peazy.
+Modify your `bucket_size` variable to adjust for your specific dataset.

 ## Sequential Numbering

 Sometimes you want a list of numbers to run calculations on or to aggregate against.
-Here's how you do that:
+Here's how you do that in a blazin' fast way.

 ```sql
 WITH